Dennise Rathbone, Dip. Psych, mBACP

 - I hold a Diploma in Counselling and Psychotherapy from the Centre for Counselling and Psychotherapy Education (CCPE) in London.
 This integrative and transpersonal training (which took five years) is accredited by both The UK Council for Psychotherapy and The British Association for Counselling and Psychotherapy (BACP), the two main bodies responsible for setting the standards for psychotherapy and counselling training and practice across the UK.

-- In addition, I can now offer Brainspotting as part of my practice.
-I’ve undertaken Level 1 and Level 2 training, as well as courses on Working with Addictions and Brainspotting with Children.
+- In addition, I am a Certified Brainspotting practitioner.
+Having completed Level 1 and Level 2 trainings, as well as courses on Working with Addictions and Brainspotting with Children.
 I recently had the opportunity to study and complete my Level 3 training with the exceptional developer and founder David Grand, who came over from America to run the course.
-For more about this innovative and exciting therapy, click here.
+For more about this innovative and ground-breaking therapy, click here.

 - I spent four years working at Help Counselling on the Portobello Road in London (founded by Richard Branson) – a registered charity providing affordable short and long-term counselling.

 - I am also a Massage in Schools Instructor (MISP), a peer-to-peer massage programme designed to promote class cohesion and reduce bullying in schools.
 For lots of different reasons, children nowadays often arrive at school stressed.
 This ‘fight or flight state’ obstructs their ability to learn and the MISP programme enables them to feel safe in their bodies and to learn empathy and consideration for others.
 It has been shown to lead to a calmer atmosphere in class, allowing the teacher to get on with their task of teaching!